AKhubcher/RecipeAI/README.md

 - Click the "New Chat" button to start a fresh conversation.
 - Use the sidebar to navigate between different chats or access the Profile, Settings, and Help pages.
 - Toggle between light and dark modes in the Settings page.

-## Contributing

-We welcome contributions to RecipeAI!
-Please feel free to submit issues, fork the repository and send pull requests!

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments